Analysis of molecular dynamics simulation data via statistical distances between covariance matrices: Results and Discussions

-Similarly, to ensure a statistically robust comparison, we analyze histograms of the distances between covariance matrices.
-Specifically, these histograms are generated by calculating the distances of $4,\!000$ randomly selected pairs for all combinations of states.
-The histograms of the distances between covariance matrices for the ice and liquid water systems, evaluated with $N=8$ and $K=12,\!500$, are shown in \Figref{fig:hist_ice_water}.
-These results indicate that the two states can be distinguished by the distances between covariance matrices based on the distinct shapes and positions of these distance distributions when viewed from the perspective of the liquid water molecules.
-In contrast, the two states are nearly indistinguishable when viewed from the perspective of the ice molecules.
-This lack of distinction may be attributed to the characteristic timescales of dipole moment oscillations.
+Here, we conduct the experiment both with and without data normalization.
+In either case, to ensure a statistically robust comparison, we analyze histograms of the distances between covariance matrices.
+Specifically, these histograms are generated by calculating the distances of all pairs for all combinations of states.
+The histograms of the distances between covariance matrices for the ice and liquid water systems are evaluated with $N=8$ and $K=12,\!500$ for both cases.
+For raw data without normalization, the histograms of the distances, shown in \Figref{fig:hist_ice_water_wo_norm}, indicate that the two states can be distinguished by the distances between covariance matrices based on the distinct shapes and positions of these distance distributions when viewed from the perspectives of both liquid water and ice molecules.
+This distinction may be attributed to the characteristic timescales of dipole moment oscillations.
 In the ice phase, these oscillations occur at higher frequencies.
-Consequently, some pairs of ice molecules exhibit similar correlation patterns while others do not, resulting in a broader distribution of distances even within the same phase.
+Consequently, some pairs of ice molecules exhibit similar correlation patterns, while others do not, resulting in a broader distribution of distances even within the same phase.
 However, liquid water molecules exhibit lower-frequency oscillations that produce more uniform and consistent correlation patterns.
-As a result, the histograms are concentrated at smaller distance values, effectively blurring the boundary between the two states when ice is used as the reference.
+As a result, the histograms are concentrated at smaller distance values, effectively blurring the boundary between the two states when water is used as the reference.